Villylily/Dochacat/README.md

 How to use

-step 0 -- Make a copy of this sheet if you wanna skip making it on step 6 https://docs.google.com/spreadsheets/d/1wtyYQJmzs-xZbV552ot9Z4q1IWzQpU-lAgetpWdr7LA/edit?usp=sharing
+Step 0 -- Make a copy of this sheet if you wanna skip making it on step 6 https://docs.google.com/spreadsheets/d/1wtyYQJmzs-xZbV552ot9Z4q1IWzQpU-lAgetpWdr7LA/edit?usp=sharing

-step 1 -- Make a Google doc
+Step 1 -- Make a Google doc

-step 2 -- Go to extensions and click on apps scripts
+Step 2 -- Go to extensions and click on apps scripts

-step 3 -- Clear all text in the file then paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it
+Step 3 -- Clear all text in the file then paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it

-step 4 -- Make a new html file and name it "Chat" (With cap)
+Step 4 -- Make a new html file and name it "Chat" (With cap)

-step 5 -- Paste all of DochacatV5 html code.txt file into the Chat.html file and save it
+Step 5 -- Paste all of DochacatV5 html code.txt file into the Chat.html file and save it

-step 6 -- Go to Code.GS and follow the instructions
+Step 6 -- Go to Code.GS and follow the instructions

 step 7 -- Deploy it click deploy and click new deployment and set the type to web app Give it a description set it to execute as you